djscheuf/journeymans-blog/source/_posts/identifying-irreversible-operations.md

 Soon your users will begin using AI agents to drive your systems, whether you like it or not.
 The question isn't if, but when.
 And when they do, you need to know which operations in your system are truly irreversible.

-You already know how to [map processes and identify inefficiencies](/blog/ai-transformation-verbs/).
+You might already have some experience [mapping processes](/blog/ai-transformation-verbs/).
 Now apply that same skill to a new question: what happens when an AI makes a mistake in your system?
 [Which actions can you undo](/blog/ux-for-agents/), and which ones can't you take back?

 Here's a systematic exercise to find out.